mmagnus/RNA-Puzzles-Standardized-Submissions/rp14_free/readme.md

 RNA-Puzzle 14 (free)
 -----------------------------------------------------------------------------

-Mind the gap in the native.
+Solution sequence vs target sequence - mind the gap in the solution.

 ```
 > 14_5ddo_free_solution_rpr A:1-21 25-61